alex_aldo - Fotolia

 Let's consider one example.
 Suppose there are two competing manufacturing firms with an equal amount of market share.
 One firm decides to obtain ISO 9001 accreditation, which denotes a companywide commitment to quality processes.
 Does this mean the other firm is less productive or provides a lower-quality product?
-Not at all, but displaying graphics indicating ISO 9001 compliance demonstrates that the one firm is confident enough in its processes that it is willing to be evaluated against a very rigorous worldwide standard.
+Not at all, but displaying graphics indicating ISO 9001 compliance demonstrates that the one firm is confident enough in its processes that it is willing to evaluate its compliance framework against an especially rigorous worldwide standard.

 Would the ISO 9001 firm's stakeholders be pleased about this?
 Quite likely, although being compliant doesn't necessarily translate into market leadership, sales success or revenue growth.
 ISO 9001 compliance indicates that the firm has decided it will conform to accepted practices, regulations or standards.
 It does this to:

-- Demonstrate to stakeholders that the business is run effectively and in accordance with established best practices, standards and regulations;
+- demonstrate to compliance stakeholders that the business is run effectively and in accordance with established best practices, standards and regulations;

-- Reduce the likelihood of potential internal and external audits from key customers, suppliers and other stakeholders; and
+- reduce the likelihood of potential internal and external auditor reports from key customers, suppliers and other stakeholders; and

 Compliance with Sarbanes-Oxley Act legislation is important, but it's also the law and must be addressed.
-Lack of corporate compliance with SOX legislation could affect stakeholder value, especially if the firm is cited.
-From a "good business practices" perspective, SOX compliance is pretty much mandatory.
-Compliance with ISO 9001 or ISO 14001 (environmental issues) or ISO 27001 (information security) is desirable but not mandatory.
-Stakeholders may want the organization to pay closer attention to these and other standards to be consistent with their expectations.
+Lack of corporate compliance with Sarbanes-Oxley legislation could affect stakeholder value, especially if the firm is cited.
+From a "good business practices" perspective, Sarbanes-Oxley compliance is essentially mandatory.
+Compliance with ISO 9001, ISO 14001 (environmental issues) or ISO 27001 (data security) is desirable but not mandatory.
+Stakeholders may want the organization to pay closer attention to these and other compliance requirements to be consistent with their expectations.

 Transforming compliance into stakeholder value

 There is a range of different business issues that must be addressed to provide stakeholder value.
-Some stakeholders may have specific focal points, such as IT or manufacturing processes.
-Others may take a broader, more strategic view.
+Some compliance stakeholders may have specific focal points, such as IT or manufacturing processes.
+Other affected stakeholders may take a broader, more strategic view.
 Assuming you want to increase shareholder value through compliance, the following steps can simplify the process.

 Understand your stakeholders' interests in the business.
-Make sure you know their expectations, e.g., "more sales" or "better customer service" or "faster product delivery."
+Make sure you know their expectations -- e.g., "more sales" or "better customer service" or "improve risk management."
 Once you know their interests, figure out what needs to be done in order to achieve them.
 This may include the need for compliance with specific laws, regulations and standards.

 Understand stakeholder influence on your culture.
 Your organization and its value set are key ingredients for success, and stakeholders can influence these values.
 Once you have identified your stakeholders' expectations with regard to the business culture, examine how corporate compliance initiatives can help satisfy them.

 Listen to your stakeholders.
 Successful organizations typically get their energy, values, attitude and approach to the business from senior management, and this can also include stakeholders.
-Find out what your stakeholders expect, and deliver it.
+Find out what your stakeholders expect in regard to a compliance program, and deliver it.

-Stakeholders can reinforce core value.
+Determine how stakeholders can reinforce core value.
 Stakeholders may have a strong influence on the company's core values, especially if they were involved in the firm's formation and launch.
-Corporate compliance may be a very important core value to stakeholders, and it's essential to know that.
+Corporate compliance may be an important core value to stakeholders, and it's essential to know that.

 Assess and benchmark compliance.
 How does a firm know it's compliant?
 Organizations can assess their compliance by engaging qualified third-party organizations to evaluate and certify compliance with specific standards and practices.
-Documented evidence of compliance can be shared with stakeholders.
+Documented evidence demonstrates compliance program integrity and can be shared with compliance stakeholders.

 Obtain certification of compliance with appropriate standards.
-Support for legislation, regulations and standards such as the ones cited in this article can demonstrate a commitment to corporate compliance.
-Beyond simply obtaining certification of compliance, organizations must consider investing time and resources to stay compliant and demonstrate a commitment to continuous improvement.
+Support for legislation, regulations and standards, such as the ones cited in this article, can demonstrate a commitment to corporate compliance.
+Beyond simply obtaining certification of compliance, organizations must consider investing time and resources to compliance review and demonstrate a commitment to continuous improvement.
 These items can all reinforce stakeholder value.